rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 }
 {{< /highlight >}}

-The argument is simply passed to the `getIssuesOfRepository()` function which makes the GraphQL API request and returns the promise with the query result.
-Now check the other functions that call the `onFetchFromGitHub()` class method.
-They don't make use of the second argument and thus the cursor parameter will be `undefined` when it's passed to the GraphQL API call.
-That's fine, because as you will see next, either the query uses the cursor as argument to fetch the next page of a list or it fetches the initial page of a list by having the cursor not defined at all.
+The argument is simply passed to the `getIssuesOfRepository()` function, which makes the GraphQL API request and return the promise with the query result.
+Check the other functions that call the `onFetchFromGitHub()` class method, and notice hwo they don't make use of the second argument, so the cursor parameter will be `undefined` when it's passed to the GraphQL API call.
+Either the query uses the cursor as argument to fetch the next page of a list, or it fetches the initial page of a list by having the cursor not defined at all:

 {{< highlight javascript "hl_lines=5 12" >}}
 const GET_ISSUES_OF_REPOSITORY = `